Ansh5008/Ansh5008/README.md

 <p align="center">

-⚡ *AI will transform the world — Security will protect it.*
+⚡ *“Hack the system to understand it — Secure it to protect the future.”*

 </p>